dr-natetorious/TIM-8130-Data_Mining/Week6_Statistics/Coronavirus/README.md

 ## What can we conclude from the mortality curve

 If these numbers are accurate or not, it does not change the core point that this virus kills senior citizens.
 Healthy individuals need to self-quarantine to prevent the spread to immune compromised persons.
-The vast majority of us will be fine, however failure to limit the virus will kill large numbers older people.
+The vast majority of us will be fine, however failure to limit the virus will kill large numbers of older people.

 ## What other limits exist to this research